 But how can you ride one?
 Future customers can use a mobile application to request for a ride—just like we do with Grab and Uber now.
 Then you can fully customize your riding experience as you have the power to alter various settings such as climate control and in-car entertainment preferences.
 After you confirm your request, your preferred settings are used to prepare the vehicle before it picks you up.

-Once you’re in the car, touchscreen tablets are available to show real-time information and send notifications about the ride.
+Once you’re in the car, touchscreen tablets are available to show real-time information and send notification about the ride.
 In case of an emergency, you can communicate with GM’s remote support personnel by pressing a designated button.
 The support team will then either initiate contact with the car to manually control it or assist you with your other urgent needs.
 The Cruise AV’s system is so smart, it even closes the car’s doors by itself just in case you forget to do so upon disembarking.

 If GM gets the US Department of Transportation’s nod for the Cruise AV’s 2019 deployment, the car will initially be available in San Francisco, California.
 Then we will see if this autonomous vehicle can really help make roads crash-less and congestion-free as GM envisions.